Tjatse/node-readability/README.md

 ]
 ```

+Util now there are only two types - *img* and *text*, the `src` of `img` element is absolute even if the original is a relative one.

 **Notes** The video sources of the sites are quite different, it's hard to fit all in a common way, I haven't find a good way to solve that, PRs are in demand.

-There are only two types - *img* and *text*

 ## You Should Known